 What's in a name?

-Gratwick Growlers is a team made up of family and friends, most of whom were raised in, or lived in, the Gratwick Neighborhood of North Tonawanda.
+Gratwick Growlers is a team made up of family and friends, many of whom were raised in, or lived in, the Gratwick Neighborhood of North Tonawanda.
 To Roswell Park Comprehensive Care Center, the name Gratwick means so much more.
 This blurb from William H. Gratwick's Wikipedia page tells it best.

 William H. Gratwick, Sr.